bobo-bc/docker-media/transmission/readme.md

 Transmission-vpn is a fantastic solution for running a download client within the protection and utility of a VPN.
 It will autokill the download if the vpn breaks. this is the good news.
 The bad news is that it does not work in a swarm.
-You see, the VPN requires access to /dev/tun which requires a host access.
+You see, the VPN requires cap add - net_admin which requires a host access.
 The workaround is to run the compose file using

 docker compose up -d